evlutz/Operating-Systems/Distributed_Game_of_Life/README.md

 Depending on the User-set output congigurations `Print boards` & `Wait for key` determines what the output of the program will look like

-`Wait for key` - Wait for user input before continuing to the next gerneration *Default=False* `Print boards` - Print generations *Default=False*
+`Wait for key` - Wait for user input before continuing to the next gerneration *Default=False* <br>
+`Print boards` - Print generations *Default=False*

-Regardless of these configurations if the program ran correctly `Number of set generations reached`, or `Game Stopped: Repetitive Generations` depending if the generations become redundant before they reach the pre-set number of generations is reached.
+Regardless of these configurations if the program ran correctly `Number of set generations reached`, <br> or <br> `Game Stopped: Repetitive Generations` depending if the generations become redundant before they reach the pre-set number of generations is reached.

+## Message Types

+Message types used to synchronize threads and decide game state:

+`RANGE`: Sent from main thread to worker threads to assign a range of rows to compute the new generation for.
+`GO`: Sent from main thread to worker threads to start computing the new generation.
+`GENDONE`: Sent from worker threads to main thread to indicate that the new generation has been computed.
+`ALLDONE`: Sent from worker threads to main, indicates pre-set number of generations have been reached `STOP`: Sent from main thread to worker threads to terminate the game, used if a redundant generation is reached.

 ### Notes